coreygirard/flywrench/advanced.md

 {'785ee38e51369f64df4f68af923b3456': 5}
 ```

-It is also possible to have multiple class share the same cache, while others are distinct:
+It is also possible to have multiple classes share the same cache, while others are distinct:

 ```python
 class Apple(Flywrench): # cache is shared with Banana class instances